-There are a number of causes of action, or “reasons”, to file for divorce such as adultery, extreme cruelty, and addiction.
+There are a number of causes of action – sometimes known as “grounds,” this basically means “reasons” – to file for divorce, including adultery, extreme cruelty, and addiction.
 These types of filings are known as “fault” causes of action and will require that you prove that the cause of action was in existence during the divorce.
 For example, you will need to prove that your spouse had an affair, a substance abuse issue, or acted in a manner that constitutes extreme cruelty.

 A common misconception in New Jersey divorce law is that you will receive more under the law if you file under a fault cause of action.
 However, this is not true- you are not entitled to more money, property, or time with the children because your husband cheated on you, for example.
 Therefore, it is often a recommendation of your attorney that you file under a no-fault provision in order to maintain some civility in your case as it begins.

-How will divorce impact on your day to day life?
+2. How will divorce impact your day-to-day life?

 One thing that seems basic in theory is often something that people going through a divorce struggle with.
 While you may be certain that you do not want to be married to your spouse anymore, it may take longer for you to realize the impact of your divorce on your day to day life.

 For example, it’s common for women who primarily raised their children during the marriage to be confronted with the prospect of returning to work.
 This can be overwhelming and emotional.
 There are a host of new worries, such as the cost of daycare for young children, a change in schedule for older kids who are used to having a parent home after school, and the fear of returning to something you may not have done in years.

 These are all things that require thought and planning during the divorce process.
 It may also be somewhat of a shock the first few times that your children go to parenting time with their other parent.
 You suddenly have time to yourself that you may not have had in years.
 You may also experience the opposite- shock at the realization that you can’t necessarily see your kids whenever you want as you previously did.